meteopath/notquitether/README.md

  </details>

 ### Bookshop
-The Bookshop is best with hot keys: "o" to page forward, "j" to page back, "l" to skip to the next chapter, and "u" to load a new book.
+The Bookshop is best with hot keys.
+Press "o" to page forward, "j" to page back, "l" to skip to the next chapter, and "u" to load a new book.
 Skip lightly for an anti-immersive experience.
+Like walking the stacks.
 The Bookshop is the anti-Virtual Typewriter.
-Read your books from a distance, like in the old days when you walked the stacks in Barnes & Noble picking them up and putting them down.
+Read your books from a distance, picking them up and putting them down.
 <details>
   <summary>gif: Bookshop</summary>